xandwr/godotkit/README.md

 ```

 `cache refresh` (alias: `gdkit import`) runs a headless editor import to
-completion and persists Godot's UID, script-class, and import caches — useful
+completion and persists Godot's UID, script-class, and import caches, useful
 after refactors done outside the editor.
 Move a script's `.uid` sidecar with it
 to preserve identity. `cache clean --dry-run` previews removals; every removed
 target is printed.